marielme/blenderfarm/README.md

 ## Overview

-This project provides a simple yet effective way to distribute Blender rendering tasks across multiple machines.
+This project provides a simple yet effective way to distribute Blender rendering jobs across multiple machines.

 You can choose one of this options: